 Bank account, see section 2-5 letter d of the Regulation:

 The term “subsidy recipient” refers to the enterprise that has submitted the application for a subsidy.
-Many sole proprietorships have bank accounts registered to the owner’s national identity number.
+Only Norwegian bank account numbers appear in the banks' joint account and address register (KAR).
+This means that a Norwegian bank account number is required for subsidy payments.
+Many sole proprietorships use bank accounts registered to the owner’s national identity number.
 In these cases, a separate bank account must be opened that can be registered to the enterprise’s organisation number in the KAR register.
 This must be done before the application can be submitted.

 Section 3-1 of the Regulation – The term "revenue"

 Income from franchises, royalties, etc. and the term “revenue”:

 Income from licenses, royalties and franchise fees will be considered revenue pursuant to section 3-1 (1) of the Regulations.